ranasheel2000/GoLang/Installation.md

     - set GOPATH :
-             GOPATH is environment variable which specifies the location of your workspace(working directory) i.e. directory where go code is stored. export GOPATH=/usr/sheel/go or export GOPATH=/root/anyDirectory/goodAsHomeDir/go
+             GOPATH is environment variable which specifies the location of your workspace(working directory) i.e. directory where go code is stored. export GOPATH=/home/sheel/go
-                                    where $GOPATH may be set to home directory for user "sheel" or any other directory where you want to set your go workspace.
+                                    $GOPATH may be set to home directory of user "/home/sheel/go" or any other directory where you want to set your go workspace.

 After setting workspace and declaring it with GOPATH env variable, create src directory for your module.